 Dignity You Wear Foundation, Inc. – working to positively impact the lives of children and their families by providing brand new clothing, Jacksonville, FL.

 Economic Empowerment Program – provides support to victims of domestic violence and is sponsored by The Allstate Foundation, Northbrook, IL.

-The Face to Face Outreach Programs – The National Domestic Violence Project, American Academy of Facial Plastic and Reconstructive Surgery – AAFPRS is leading the medical community in the fight against domestic violence by helping to empower individuals who have been physically abused.
+The National Domestic Violence Project, American Academy of Facial Plastic and Reconstructive Surgery – AAFPRS is leading the medical community in the fight against domestic violence by helping to empower individuals who have been physically abused.
 Participating AAFPRS surgeons offer complimentary consultation and surgery to survivors of domestic violence, Alexandria, VA.